Anaminus/roblox-bug-tracker/README.md

 ## Things
 - Try to create steps that reproduce a bug.
 - Create a `.rbxl` or `.rbxm` file that shows a bug in action (no pull request!).
-- Don't group seperate issues into one issue.
+- Don't group separate issues into one issue.
 - Comments that do not contribute may be removed.
 - If you don't understand what's going on, or you can't reproduce a bug, don't bother submitting an issue.